biocorecrg/ExOrthist/README.md

 ENSG00000189129 ENSMUSG00000072674
 ENSG00000167863 ENSMUSG00000034566
 ```
 **--prevaln:** path to the output folder of a previous ExOrthist run.
 If this argument is provided, the previously generated protein alignments are integrated in the current run.
-Only the alignments between newly introduced protein pairs (for previously run species) or extra species pairs will be generated de-novo [[see Algorithm, section B](#b-pairwise-alignments-and-feature-extraction)].
+Only the alignments between newly introduced protein pairs (for previously run species) or extra species pairs will be generated *de novo* [[see Algorithm, section B](#b-pairwise-alignments-and-feature-extraction)].
 **--email:** email address for notifications (yourmail@yourdomain)

 Algorithm
 ------------